 - Fill a bucket with warm water and a drop of detergent and lay your blinds, open, gently on the ground sheet.

-- Using your soft sponge, dip into the warm water and gently rub any dirt or grime off of your blinds, slat by slat, cleaning your sponge often.
+- Using your soft sponge, dip it into the warm water and gently rub any dirt or grime off of your blinds, slat by slat, cleaning your sponge often.
 This can be tedious but will make sure you don’t miss any stains or marks.

 - If you have stubborn stains like grease, you may want to repeat the process, going from top to bottom to ensure you get every slat cleaned.

-- Once cleaned, find a suitable place to hang out your blinds to dry to stop any mould or mildew building up.
+- Once cleaned, find a suitable place to hang out your blinds to dry to stop any mould or mildew from building up.

 - You can use a hairdryer to speed this process up, but be sure not to use too hot a setting as this can warp your blinds.